Zhilin123/zhilin123.github.io/_pages/about.md

 10. How can we offer personalized guidance to students 24/7 when they encounter a question that they're stuck on?
 Might retrieving semantically-related questions with step-by-step solutions help?

-Past:
-MS Computational Linguistic (NLP) at University of Washington; SDE Intern at Amazon Alexa AI Knowledge; BA Psychology and Education at University of Cambridge

-Put your address / P.O. box / other info right below your picture.
+[comment]: Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+[comment]: Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.